|

 shoulder and hip placement at the release

 point.
-Below is an example of the "open" style of
+Below is an example of the "open" style of release

-larger pitchers on the release of their RISE ball)
+pitchers on the release of their RISE ball)

 ...you can likely see how it bending at the waist while in